Papers-jusuE404/somitogenesis2019/ATAC-seq/scripts/dataAnalysis/02_qualityControl.md

 ![](02_qualityControl_files/figure-html/countInsertionsRes-1.png)<!-- -->

 Again, there is great variability in the degree of enrichment.
-We define a threshold to remove the tail of samples with low values; a cutoff of 4 discards the lowest third of the data.
+We define a threshold to remove the tail of samples with low values; a cutoff of 5 discards about the lowest third of the data.

 Below are the enrichment profiles for each sample, ordered by decreasing number of peaks and coloured by nucleosomal profile score.